Florida GOP to consider discipline for party chair Ziegler accused of sexual battery

 It was at the Rosen Centre in February that Ziegler was elected chair over Power by a vote of 126-100.
 Power was chosen as vice chair.

-In addition to DeSantis, who said Thursday the state GOP cannot have a party chair “under that type of scrutiny,” Renner released a statement Monday saying it was “untenable” for Ziegler to continue as chair, “and I recommend he resign his post.”
+In addition to DeSantis, who again repeated his call for Ziegler to resign on Tuesday, Renner released a statement Monday saying it was “untenable” for Ziegler to continue as chair “and I recommend he resign his post.”